larsvilhuber/self-checking-reproducibility/02-hands_off_running.md

 The use of `echo=TRUE` is best, as it will show the code that is being run, and is thus more transparent to you and the future replicator.

-Run this using the [terminal method](https://labordynamicsinstitute.github.io/ldilab-manual/96-12-running-r-code.html) in Rstudio for any platform, or from the terminal (macOS, Linux):
+Even if you are using Rstudio, run this using the [terminal method](https://labordynamicsinstitute.github.io/ldilab-manual/96-12-running-r-code.html) in Rstudio for any platform, or from the terminal (macOS, Linux):

 ```bash
 cd /where/my/code/is